 To learn more about the misdemeanor court process in North Carolina and which hearings you may or may not have to appear at during your case, contact a misdemeanor lawyer at our firm today.
 At Randall & Stump, PLLC, we will work hard for you to obtain a plea deal, deferred prosecution, or conditional discharge.
 If going to trial is necessary, we will negotiate in the courtroom with the prosecutor, fighting for you to obtain the best possible outcome in your case.

 Types of Misdemeanor Punishments

-There are active, intermediate, or community punishments for misdemeanor convictions in North Carolina.
+There are active, intermediate, or community punishments for misdemeanor convictions in Mecklenburg County.
 For a more serious misdemeanor offense, a judge may have discretion in sentencing you to community, intermediate, or active punishment.
 An active punishment is one that involves incarceration.

 Intermediate punishment involves supervised probation with at least one of the following additional conditions:

 - House arrest with electronic monitoring

 - Community service

 - Educational or vocational skills development program